Nilrudra1999/Understanding-DSA/notes/Intro_queues_and_stacks.md

 # Intro to Queues and Stacks

 Both Queues and Stacks are List like Abstract Data Types, which take an underlying list Data Structure and impose either a First-in-first-out behavior or a First-in-last-out behavior.
-Stacks impose the FILO behavior while Queues impose the FIFO behavior, on their underlying list Data Structure.
-In C++ these come in the form of Class-wrappers which wrap around a vector or some other list like ADT's class and changes them to behave in a certain way.
+Stacks impose the FILO behavior while Queues impose the FIFO behavior, on their underlying list Data Structures.
+In C++ these come in the form of Class-wrappers which wrap around the vector or some other list like ADT classes, to change their behavior in a certain way.
 All found in the C++ 17 and up STL library.

 ## Queues